bivanovski/theater-seatbooking/README.md

 ## Description

 The **Online Theater Management System** is a web-based application designed to streamline the management of a theater's operations.
-This system provides functionalities for managing movies, showtimes, bookings, and customer information, offering both administrators and customers a convenient platform for interacting with the theater.
+This system provides functionalities for managing theater shows, showtimes, reservations, and customer information, offering both administrators and customers a convenient platform for interacting with the theater.